Adapting Physics-Informed Neural Networks to Improve ODE Optimization in Mosquito Population Dynamics: Discussion and Future Work

 Our research using PINNs revealed certain limitations.
 In the inverse problem setup, the PINN tended to favor solutions with smaller gradients that still met the data and ODE constraints.
 Furthermore, the capability of the framework to extrapolate in inverse problems remains uncertain; with lack of appropriate volume of data, the networks may converge to arbitrary solutions.
 This aspect underscores the need for incorporating additional regularization techniques or constraints in order to guide the network towards more plausible solutions.
 In the current implementation, the models consider only time as an input, without accounting for external factors.
 This restriction significantly limits predictive performance in real-world applications, as the coordination inputs and the encoded physical laws may not fully capture the underlying mechanisms of the processes.
 Allowing for external variables would not only enhance performance but also add flexibility to the framework.
 Although the framework has shown promising results on test systems, its scalability and ability to generalize to other types of dynamical systems have not been thoroughly evaluated.
-Our current work focuses on more extensive testing on a wider range of ODE systems as this is seen as essential to further develop the capabilities of PINN systems.
+Our current focus is on the development of a new PINN framework that encodes complex, learned interactions of air temperature, precipitation and relative humidity, to improve and demonstrate the effectiveness of this approach in addressing inverse problems, such as inferring mosquito development and mortality rates.
+Accurate mosquito population dynamics modelling is essential for predicting the outbreaks of arbovirus diseases.
+By improving predictive accuracy, PINNs can provide more reliable insights into population trends and help design targeted control measures (e.g., optimal times for pesticide application).
+This leads to more effective, data-informed vector control strategies that can be adapted across different geographic and climatic contexts.